secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 ## Introduction

 Welcome to the Logmein Box tutorial!
 In this tutorial, we will implement cryptography at the contract level, and use it as a log in tool.
-The this contract is mostly based on [this](TBC), although we implement it slightly differently in this box, particularly the front end.
+The this contract is mostly based on [this](https://github.com/srdtrk/nft-authorization), but we implement it slightly differently in this box, particularly the cryptographic scheme.

-We would like to note that using cryptography at the contract level can be complex for production-level dapps.
-Particularly, it is easy to have vulnerabilities, particularly if you don't fully understand the cryptography.
-Alas, this contract as it stands is definitely not suitable as a production-level contract.
-Our goal is to demonstrate concepts and help you learn new things to take with you to develop your own production-level dapps.
-We will discuss some of the issues later in the lesson, for your interest.
-Perhaps you could find ways to solve these issues and create an actual user-facing logmein dapp?
+Using cryptography at the contract level can be complex, and it’s easy to have vulnerabilities if you don’t fully understand the cryptography.
+Alas, this contract is not suitable for production-level use.
+Our goal is to demonstrate concepts and help you learn new things to develop your own production-level dapps.
+We’ll discuss some of the issues later in the lesson.
+Perhaps you could find ways to solve these issues and create an actual user-facing login dapp?

 You can work through this Secret box using either Gitpod or your local environment.
 If you prefer to use your local environment, you can follow the “Getting Started” steps in the [README of this repo](https://github.com/secretuniversity/logmein-vuejs-box/blob/main/README.md) to set everything up.

 ## Prerequisites

 We assume you are familiar with building simple Secret contracts, including implementing viewing keys and permits.
-If not, we've got you covered with our [RichieRich Secret Box](TBC) and [Viewing Key and Permit pathway](https://scrt.university/pathways/33/implementing-viewing-keys-and-permits).
+If not, check out our [RichieRich Secret Box](https://github.com/secretuniversity/richie-rich-vuejs-box) and [Viewing Key and Permit pathway](https://scrt.university/pathways/33/implementing-viewing-keys-and-permits).

-An addition, we assume you have basic conceptual understanding of the role of private and public keys in assymetric cryptography.
-We are not saying that you need to understand the math behind it, though.
-If you have spent any time in blockchain, you would be familiar with private and public keys -- a non-technical user will be familiar with the public key as it is sometimes referred to as the "account address" that anyone can view.
-The private keys are the things you should never share with anyone, and the thing that crypto scammers are always after!
+In addition, we assume you have a basic understanding of the role of private and public keys in asymmetric cryptography.
+You don’t need to understand the math behind it.
+If you’ve spent any time in blockchain, you’ll be familiar with private and public keys – a non-technical user will know the public key as the “account address” that anyone can view.
+The private keys are what you should never share with anyone and what crypto scammers are always after!

-The point is private keys can cryptographically sign messages, which can be verified using the correspending public key.
-If the verification passes, as long as the signer is the only party possessing the private key, we can be confident that the signed message had indeed originated from the intended sender (not forged) and the message content had not been tempered with.
-If you understand this conceptually, it's enough to follow our tutorial.
+Private keys can cryptographically sign messages, which can be verified using the corresponding public key.
+If the verification passes and the signer is the only party possessing the private key, we can be confident that the signed message originated from the intended sender (not forged) and that the message content hasn’t been tampered with.
+If you understand this conceptually, it’s enough to follow our tutorial.

-We also use a similar design for the front end as we did with other more basic boxes.
-It might be worth looking at RichieRich for example, to understand how we implemented permit creation, which is done by the front end application.
+We also use a similar design for the front-end as we did with other boxes.
+It might be worth looking at RichieRich for example, to understand how we implemented permit creation, which is done by the front-end application.

 ## Contract overview

 In our box, we have these hypothetical services:
-- A web app called Secretbook, a hypothetical social media application that the user wishes to log into.
-From here, we will refer to our web app simply as `Secretbook` to mean "any web application that is able to accept a login using the Logmein service"
+- Secretbook, a hypothetical social media application that the user wants to log into.
+We’ll refer to our web app simply as Secretbook to mean “any web application that can accept a login using the Logmein service.”
-- Logmein, which is a service that sits in the middle between the user and the web app.
-This service could be offered by a third party (analogous to a password manager), or can be directly controlled by the user him/herself.
-The Logmein contract essentially implements this service.
+- Logmein, a service that sits between the user and the web app.
+This service could be offered by a third party (like a password manager) or directly controlled by the user.
+The Logmein contract implements this service.

-The idea is to allow the user to log in to Secretbook by owning a Secret NFT.
-The The Logmein service enables users to prove ownership of the NFT without revealing their account address directly with Secretbook.
-This is done using a modified SNIP721 reference implementation contract (which implement's Secret Network's NFT standard with additional features).
-The modified NFT contract allows users to create a cryptographic keypair.
-The public key is stored in the public metadata, and the private key in the private metadata.
+The idea is to allow the user to log into Secretbook by owning a Secret NFT.
+The Logmein service enables users to prove ownership of the NFT without revealing their account address directly to Secretbook.
+This is done using a modified SNIP721 reference implementation contract (which implements Secret Network’s NFT standard with additional features).
+The modified NFT contract allows users to create a cryptographic key pair.
+The public key is stored in the public metadata and the private key in the private metadata.

-When the user wishes to log into Secretbook, the follow steps occur:
+When the user wants to log into Secretbook, these steps occur:
-- Secretbook randomly generates an arbitrary message and shares it with the user
+- Secretbook randomly generates an arbitrary message and shares it with the user.
-- the user connects with Logmein, which requests permission to view the private metadata
+- The user connects with Logmein, which requests permission to view the private metadata.
-- Logmein then uses the private key stored in the private metadata to sign the message Secretbook generated, which produces a digital signature.
+- Logmein uses the private key stored in the private metadata to sign the message Secretbook generated, producing a digital signature.
-- The digital signature is then handed to the Secrebook to verify.
-Secretbook verifies the signature against the public key stored in the NFT's public metadata.
-If successfully verified, it means that the user indeed owns that NFT, as they would not have been able to access the private key to sign the randomly generated message otherwise.
+- The digital signature is then handed to Secretbook to verify.
+Secretbook verifies the signature against the public key stored in the NFT’s public metadata.
+If successfully verified, it means that the user indeed owns that NFT, as they wouldn’t have been able to access the private key to sign the randomly generated message otherwise.

-Of course, there are some issues with this implementation, for example the need to trust the Logmein service.
-We will discuss this and other issues later in the lesson.
-But for our Secret Box exercise, our goal is to implement this design, which we can think of as the first step towards an actual login service.
+Of course, there are some issues with this implementation, such as the need to trust the Logmein service.
+We’ll discuss this and other issues later in the lesson.
+But for our Secret Box exercise, our goal is to implement this design as a first step towards an actual login service.

 ## Web application overview

 In addition to the contract itself, we also have a web application frontend as part of this box.
 We will use secret.js and Vue.js, walking through the required code to get a front end application to interact with the Secret contract.
 The frontend GUI design itself is intended to help developers understand the mechanics of the Logmein design.
-As with most of our other contract-focused boxes, the GUI is not streamlined in a way that is suitable or intended for end-users.
+Like most of our other contract-focused boxes, the GUI isn’t streamlined in a way that’s suitable or intended for end-users.

 Of course, if you want, you can implement a GUI more suitable for an end-user facing app, which will primarily be a "pure" Web2 undertaking.
-We won't cover this, as our focus for ths box is the interface between the front-end and the contract, in addition to the signature verification process done by Secretbook.
+We won't cover this, as our focus for ths box is the interface between the front-end and the contract and the signature verification process done by Secretbook.

 ## Tutorial starting point